sitestacker/docs/_articles/develop-on-site-stacker/testing.md

 ---

 <note>
-Tests can only run on CakePHP 2.6+, so this means you cannot run tests on `master` [until `cakephp-2.6` is merged in](https://git.sitestacker.com/sitestacker/sitestacker/merge_requests/1).
-Testing is only possible on branches that diverged from `cakephp-2.6`.
+Tests can only run on CakePHP 2.6+, so this means you cannot run tests on <code>master</code> <a href="https://git.sitestacker.com/sitestacker/sitestacker/merge_requests/1">until `cakephp-2.6` is merged in</a>.
+Testing is only possible on branches that diverged from <code>cakephp-2.6</code>.
 </note>

 ## Prerequisites